This article was scientifically reviewed by Jessica Bucher

 What Does Zero Variants Detected Mean?

 When the test results say “zero variants detected” it means that there are no mutations detected that signify an increased risk of a specific condition or disease.
+However, this does not mean that you are not at risk to be a carrier.

 What Does It Mean to Be a Carrier of a Disease?